Welcome to the Walgreens International Pharmacist Resource Center.

 How long can an individual stay in the U.S. in F-1 visa classification if employment (pursuant to Optional Practical Training) with Walgreens terminates?

 Foreign nationals in F-1 Optional Practical Training are authorized to be in the United States until the expiration of their Employment Authorization Document (EAD card).
-In addition, the INS allows foreign nationals in F-1 status to stay in the U.S. 60 days beyond the date of termination.
+In addition, the USCIS allows foreign nationals in F-1 status to stay in the U.S. 60 days beyond the date of termination.
 Before the 60 days have passed, the employee must have changed or extended their nonimmigrant visa classification, or immediately leave the United States.

 What is the H-1B Visa Classification?